sayanee/books/_drafts/2019-04-17-emperor-of-all-maladies.md

 ## Definition of Cancer

-What kind of disease

-> Cancer is not one disease but many diseases.
-We call them all “cancer” because they share a fundamental feature: the **abnormal growth of cells**.

 Leukemia

 > Leukemia is cancer of the white blood cells—cancer in one of its most explosive, violent incarnations.
 As one nurse on the wards often liked to remind her patients, with this disease “even a paper cut is an emergency.”